Chords

 -

-Major Triads For Guitar - Diagrams And Theory
+Major Chords For Guitar - Diagrams And Theory

 This guitar lesson covers open and close major triads chords.
 You will learn how to play them on the guitar using guitar neck using diagrams and formula charts for a better understanding of major triad voicings. -